skaynor/monster-hunting/docs/factions/wycademy.md

 Being a Guild organization, it is also in charge of managing and assigning missions to the hunters who come to this region, which help the organization to obtain information about the new monsters.

-More secretly, the Wycademia conducts an exhaustive study of the strange variants of the monsters that have appeared all over the world, called Deviants.
+More secretly, the Wycademy conducts an exhaustive study of the strange variants of the monsters that have appeared all over the world, called Deviants.
 Since very little information is known about them and they are very dangerous, they can only be hunted by experienced hunters.

 ## Hunters of the Wycademy